Easy Vegetarian Dan Dan Noodles

 While this Dan Dan Noodles recipe makes a few substitutions from the original to make it easier to create in American kitchens, the authentic spicy sichuan sauce remains the same.
 If you like to live life on the spicy side, than this dish is for you!

 Traditional Dan Dan Noodles contain a lot of ingredients found only at Asian grocery stores.
 This recipe is the most authentic version of Dan Dan Noodles you can make with ingredients found at traditional American grocery stores.
 This is with the exception of sichuan peppercorn powder.

 To get the true flavor of Dan Dan Noodles, you simply can’t leave out the sichuan peppers.
 I have yet to find sichuan peppers or peppercorn powder at my local grocery store, but it’s easy to order them online or pick them up at a local Asian market.
 This sichuan peppercorn powder is what I purchased online and used in this recipe.
 It’s under $10 and will last a very long time!

 - The noodles: dried, thin wheat noodles, such as lo mein noodles or spaghetti noodles are my preference in this dish.
 They are the closest to authentic noodles used in traditional Dan Dan Noodle dishes that you’ll find at your local grocery store.
 If you want to make gluten free Dan Dan Noodles, you can use thin rice noodles (usually labeled for stir fry or pad thai) or rice ramen noodles, both of which are gluten free and vegan.

 - The sauce: this is what gives Dan Dan noodles it’s incredible flavor and spice.
 The sauce includes tahini, soy sauce, sugar, five spice powder, sichuan peppercorn powder, chili oil and garlic cloves.

 - Note: tahini, or sesame paste, is added in the American version of this recipe to tone down the spice of the sauce.
-If you don’t have tahini on hand, peanut butter can be used in it’s place.
+If you don’t have tahini on hand, replace it with peanut butter instead.